vonovak/react-native-add-calendar-event/README.md

 # react-native-add-calendar-event

 This package alows you to start an activity (Android) or show a modal window (iOS) for adding events to calendar.
-Through a promise, you can find out if a new event was added, and get its id.
-See usage section for more information.
+Through a promise, you can find out if a new event was added and get its id.
+See the usage section for more information.

 ## Getting started